Urine Test and Preeclampsia in

 Symptoms of Preeclampsia

-The condition is said to be usually discovered after a womans 20 weeks into pregnancy.
-However, preeclampsia is noted to continually but gradually develop throughout the womans pregnancy period.
-The symptoms of this condition may include but should not be limited to the following:
+Preeclampsia is a condition that is usually discovered after a woman is 20 weeks into her pregnancy.
+However, preeclampsia can develop gradually throughout the pregnancy period.
+The symptoms of preeclampsia may include, but are not limited to, the following:

 Causes of Preeclampsia

-As mentioned earlier in the article, the only possible way to get rid of the condition is to have the delivered although the doctor may recommend other possible treatments when delivery of the baby is still too early and obviously will pose more harm than good both to the mother and the unborn child.
+When delivery of the baby is still too early and obviously will pose more harm than both to the mother and the unborn child, the only possible way to get rid of the condition is to have the baby delivered.
+However, the doctor may recommend other possible treatments.
 In this case, some medication may be advised for the mother to take and follow to help lower her blood pressure.
-The doctor will also most likely recommend a complete bed rest for the pregnant woman.
+The doctor will also most likely recommend a complete bed rest for the pregnant.

-In the even that delivery of the baby is recommended and possible, the doctor will intravenously give the pregnant woman magnesium sulfate to prevent seizures and induce an increased blood flow during the delivery.
-Within weeks after the delivery, the womans blood pressure should go back to its normal rate and should therefore cause no additional worry wise.
+If the doctor recommends, and it is possible to deliver the baby, they will give the pregnant woman magnesium sulfate intravenously to help prevent seizures and increase blood flow during delivery.
+Within a few weeks after the delivery, the woman’s blood pressure should go back to normal and there should be no additional concerns.

 Previous Article